 What is Migraine?

-Migraine is a chronic neurological disorder characterised by episodic attacks of head pain and associated symptoms.
+Migraine is a chronic disorder that affects the nervous system.
+It features recurring episodes of severe head pain and other related symptoms.

-Migraine headaches will usually last between four hours and, in extreme cases, up to three days.
+Migraine episodes can last from four hours to, in extreme instances, three days.

 What is Migraine with Aura?